 All utilities were on at the time of the inspection.

-Thank you for choosing 702 Certified Inspections LLC. to perform this General Home Inspection.
-Our commitment to excellence helps to ensure that both the home and your investment are safe!
-My goal; Peace of Mind, Quantified.
+THANK YOU!
+Thank you for choosing us to perform this General Home Inspection.
+We always endeavor to do our best to ensure that both the home and your investment in it are safe!

 The Inspection is Visual